AFIT-R/afit-r.github.io/analytics/predictive/svm-01.md

 ## Number of Support Vectors:  34
 ```

-The model that reduces the error the most in the training data uses a cost of 1 and $\gamma$ value of 0.5.
+The model that reduces the error the most in the training data uses a cost of 1 and $$\gamma$$ value of 0.5.
 We can now see how well the SVM performs by predicting the class of the 100 testing observations:

 ```r